the-ult/nx-angular-testing-sample-with-msw/README.md

 ## Things I would like to add / improve

 - [ ] Refactor to use Angular Signals
+- [ ] Use OpenAPI-to-zod to generate Zod types
 - [ ] Create `provideMswHandler` provider
 - [ ] Add/improve tv/movie detail page
 - [ ] Add shared styles as example